gstoyano/target-dev.en/help/dev/implement/server-side/net/overview.md

+---
+title: .NET SDK overview
+description: This reference guide shows how Adobe Target customers can install, initialize, and use the .NET SDK.
+---

 # .NET SDK overview

 This reference guide shows how Adobe Target customers can install, initialize, and use the .NET SDK.